dmbarbour/glas/docs/GlasDesign.md

 Instead, it might be useful to have a lightweight for application to a partial record, e.g. such that `f(a:1,~)` represents that the remainder of the record will be supplied in a subsequent parameter.

 I need to explore this idea further, e.g. how should this interact with pass-by-reference parameters?
-It might not become a feature for Glas.
+The result must be linear, but is this intuitive?

 ## Object Definition